njuhugn/CoNet/README.md

 ## Acknowledgement

-Please cite the following paper if you use our code.
+Please cite the following paper if our code+paper helps your research.

 ```
 @@inproceedings{hu2018conet,